Sheerpower Logo

 Blueprints: Organizing larger repetitive structures

-Shortcut Macro Definition macro macroname = value Not applicable Macros: Simple constants or values
+Shortcut Macro Definition macro macro_name = value Not applicable Macros: Simple constants or values

-Macro Expansion @macroname Not applicable Macros: Concisely expands to a single line or entire block of code.
+Macro Expansion @macro_name Not applicable Macros: Concisely expands to a single line or entire block of code.

-Macro Expansion with placeholder substitutions @macroname (placeholder1=value1, placeholder2=value2, etc.) Not applicable Macros: Concise expansions with placeholder substitutions
+Macro Expansion with placeholder substitutions @macro_name (placeholder1=value1, placeholder2=value2, etc.) Not applicable Macros: Concise expansions with placeholder substitutions

 Code Reusability Dynamic placeholders Customizable placeholders Macros: Best for repetitive patterns